 In 1958 the Lady Chapel was established as a National Monument, and the first diocesan pilgrimage for the Feast of the Assumption of Our Lady was organised, since becoming an annual event.

 Restoration work began in 1959, using closely matching stone from the remains of Rosedale Abbey and building on existing foundations.
 The slightly larger stones of the original chapel reaching about two metres in height are easily discernible, while those of the original east wall, weathered over the centuries, have remained mostly intact.
-On the Nativity of the Blessed Virgin Mary, 8th September 1961, the rebuilt chapel was re-dedicated by Cardinal William Godfrey, Cardinal Archbishop of Westminster.
+On the Nativity of the Blessed Virgin Mary, September 8 1961, the rebuilt chapel was re-dedicated by Cardinal William Godfrey, Cardinal Archbishop of Westminster.

-Within the chapel today a clear focus of devotion is the seventeenth-century statue of the Madonna and Child given by Lady Eldon.
-Above the altar hangs a carved wooden crucifix also a gift of Lady Eldon.
-Visiting Germany in the early years of Hitler’s regime, she had admired it in an antiques shop, and approached the proprietor.
+Within the chapel today, a clear focus of devotion is the 17th-century statue of the Madonna and Child given by Lady Eldon.
+Above the altar hangs a carved wooden crucifix, also a gift of Lady Eldon.
+Visiting Germany in the early years of Hitler’s regime, she admired it in an antique shop and approached the proprietor.
 He offered it to her as a free gift, if she could procure his emigration – for he was a Jew.
 This she duly did.
 It thus hangs as a reminder of the Holocaust, and as a precious symbol of liberation.
-The stained glass windows carry the arms of Queen Katharine of Aragon, and of the Scrope and Eldon families in whose memorial the chapel stands restored.
+The stained glass windows carry the arms of Queen Katharine of Aragon and of the Scrope and Eldon families in whose memorial the chapel stands restored.